-“We don’t have a large amount of homicides in the county,” said Morgan County Undersheriff, Dave Martin.
+“We don’t have a large amount of homicides in the county,” Morgan County Undersheriff, Dave Martin said.

-In fact, Macias’ is the first homicide in Morgan County this year and comes nearly a month after he was reported missing by his family, though investigators won’t say how long his body may have been there before being found.
+It's the first homicide in Morgan County this year and comes nearly a month after Macias was reported missing by his family, though investigators won’t say how long his body might have been there before being found.

 “We started looking for him, have continued looking for him throughout,” Martin said.

-“We are actively looking for her,” said Martin.
+“We are actively looking for her,” Martin said.

-McMinn has not yet been found but with the discovery of Macias’ body, authorities fear for the 19-year-old's safety.
+McMinn has not been found, but with the discovery of Macias’ body, authorities fear for the 19-year-old's safety.